sxlmons/sxlmons/README.md

 # Hi, I'm Sxlmons! 👋

 ## About Me
-I'm a Software Developer, passionate about all things computer science and software design.
+I'm a SWE @ Sparkfuze, passionate about all things computer science and software design.
 I have experience with various languages and frameworks, including .NET C#, C++, C, as well as database tools such as SQLite and MySQL.

 ### 🔭 Currently Working On
 - **FileLink**: A SaaS application built in C# that serves as a platform for remote storage.